SaarthakSinghal/looporia/README.md

-# Retro Music Player
+# Looporia

 ## Overview

-Retro Music Player is a modern web application built with React, TypeScript, and Tailwind CSS that provides a nostalgic music playback experience.
+Looporia is a modern web application built with React, TypeScript, and Tailwind CSS that provides a nostalgic music playback experience.
 The project uses Vite as a build tool and integrates with Supabase for authentication and audio file storage.

 ## Table of Contents